Breezydust/SmartWatch/Software/README.md

 # Software

-This folder contains the app from CENG319
+This folder contains the project's mobile application